 What is a Chapter?

-- Support: Chapters hold regular meetings where patients can connect and share helping each other copewith the emotional aspects of a PKD diagnosis, while finding the local resources they need.
+- Education and Support: Chapters host education meetings throughout the year, bringing in medical experts to discussnutrition, transplantation, insurance issues and other important topics, and promote education opportunities offeredby the PKD Foundation.
+Chapters provide opportunities for patients to connect and share, helping each other copewith the emotional aspects of a PKD diagnosis, while finding the local resources they need.